Quotes About Schizophrenia: Revealing Thoughts About A Misunderstood Disorder

 — Elyn R. Saks

-Despite her diagnosis of schizophrenia, Elyn Saks went on to become a lawyer, professor, and legal scholar who currently works to secure the rights of people with mental illness.
+Despite her diagnosis of schizophrenia, Elyn Saks went on to become a lawyer, professor, and legal scholar who currently works to advocate for the rights of people with mental illness.

 “Yes, my schizophrenia is a life condition, but I do not see my schizophrenia as a life sentence.”